-Don’t take it personal.
-You need to understand that it seems as though every other week there is a wave of new cam girls that come barreling in thinking that it’s all rainbows, sunshine and butterflies shooting out of our asses, over here.
+Don’t take it personally.
+You need to understand that it seems as though every other week there is a wave of new cam girls that come barreling in thinking that it’s all rainbows, sunshine, and butterflies shooting out of our asses, over here.
 They think they’re going to make $3000 their first week out, and all it takes is an ass smack or a titty shake.

 Always make sure to read the TOS for the forum.